Life after vulval cancer surgery

 This may not help everyone so do not feel you have to do this.
 But some people find it very helpful and reassuring to speak with someone else who has had to cope with this type of surgery.
 Your surgeon may be able to put you in touch with someone who has had a similar operation to yours.
-Or have a look at the vulval cancer organisations page.
+Or look at the vulval cancer organisations page.

 The best support you are likely to get is from your close family and friends.
 Some people may choose not to share too much with these people because they do not want to upset them, or feel too shy about their surgery to talk very openly.
 But you will be surprised how much it can help just to share your feelings.

 If you are having problems with your intimate and sexual relationships because you feel that you are no longer attractive, try letting your partner know how you are feeling.
 There is more about sexuality after vulval cancer surgery further down this page.

 Not everyone feels comfortable asking for outside help and support, but many people find it very useful.
 You don't need to deal with your experience alone, unless you prefer to.
 Although this is a rare type of cancer there are a number of organisations and support groups that help people cope with their feelings after vulval surgery.
 Here is a list of possible sources of help

 - Many hospitals have specialist nurses (called gynaecology nurses, or gynae oncology specialist nurses) to support you